alaesahbou/BuscoPhylo/README.md

 # Installation

-1.Download the application and extract the zipped file in your server (xampp, ampps, WAMP, online server …) Then configure your database setting by editing the file <code>config.app.php</code>
+1. Download the application and extract the zipped file in your server (xampp, ampps, WAMP, online server …) Then configure your database setting by editing the file <code>config.app.php</code>
 ````bash
 # Download the BuscoPhylo source code